Florida Criminal Records

 - The place and date of the arrest

 - The most current case status

-Arrest warrants in the state of Florida are court-issued orders authorizing the arrest and detention/interrogation of persons within the jurisdiction of the state.
+Active arrest warrants in Florida are court-issued orders authorizing the arrest and detention/interrogation of persons within the jurisdiction of the state.
 They are typically requested by the District attorney's office for state law enforcement agencies, and they are issued by judges or magistrates.
-Arrest warrants may also authorize the search and/or confiscation of the property of the arrestee.
-As per Florida state law, arrests can be made without a warrant when a law enforcement officer is a witness to the crime or there is probable cause to believe that a felony has been committed, a restraining order is violated or the arrestee is likely to re-offend.
+Warrants for arrest in Florida may also authorize the search and/or confiscation of the property of the arrestee.
+As per Florida state law, arrests can be made without a warrant when a law enforcement officer is a witness to the crime or there is probable cause to believe that a felony has been committed, a restraining order is violated or the arrestee is likely to reoffend.

 Florida misdemeanor crimes are offenses of mid-severity (after infractions) which are usually punishable by short prison terms to be served in county jail and considered to be less serious than felonies.
 In the state of Florida, misdemeanor charges are often designed to match the severity of the alleged crime and a misdemeanor may be either first or second degree.
-While first degree misdemeanors are the most serious of the two and are typically punishable by up to one year in jail, and fines of up to $1,000, second-degree misdemeanors are usually punishable by no more than 60 days in jail and fines of $500 or less.
+While a first-degree misdemeanor in Florida is the most serious of the two and is typically punishable by up to one year in jail, and fines of up to $1,000, a second-degree misdemeanor is usually punishable by no more than 60 days in jail and fines of $500 or less.
 Some examples of Florida misdemeanor crimes include: